Scent Articles and How a Dog Follows its Nose

 We are going to disregard the show dog rules and save the advanced dog rules for the advanced lessons.

-On this blog we are working with pets and we want to give our dogs the advantage of using whichever method that works for them to locate the person we ask them to find.
+On the Family Disaster Dogs blog we are working with pets and we want to give our dogs the advantage of using whichever method that works for them to locate the person we ask them to find.

 Bloodhounds like Bo pictured below, work by using any of these 3 methods that work at the time depending on the situation.
 The trailing Bloodhound may have its nose on the ground then 6 inches above the ground or a foot high in the air !! ...And they always find their man!

 The other way search dogs find people is by air scenting the area for any person's scent, the dog works on eliminating all human scent in that area.
 Air scenting dogs work an area for any scent they are given or trained to find.
 Some are trained to find people, alive or dead and others are trained to find evidence or items.

 Cadaver dogs are trained to find the scent of a dead body, and a dog trained for water rescue would have to learn how that same scent changes in a watery condition.

 Air Scenting will be covered in separate and advanced lessons.

 To a dog, a scent is a scent.